Originally published April 11, 2019; most recently updated May 13, 2024.

 On IngramSpark, there are two basic hardback options:

-• Dust jacketed – A dust jacket, or dust cover, is that removable paper cover that folds over the “boards” of a hardback book.
+- Dust jacketed – A dust jacket, or dust cover, is that removable paper cover that folds over the “boards” of a hardback book.
 The front flap usually has the book description; the back flap usually has the author bio.
-As with paperback covers, you have a choice of glossy or matte finish.
-For the boards of the book, you have a choice of casebound (described above) or a navy or gray “cloth.”
-In the old days, the cloth was actual cloth; now it is simulated (which is actually better IMO).
-And with “cloth” there is an option to have the title stamped on the spine in gold print.
+As with paperback covers, you have a choice of glossy or matte finish; there is also a finish called “textured,” but I have not seen it firsthand.
+For the boards of the book (the casing):

 Regarding quality, the cloth hardback with dust jacket is nice.
 IS offers a nice, neutral navy blue, or a light dove gray.
 The quality of spine stamping has actually improved since they moved from real cloth to digital “cloth,” but since the spine is usually covered by a dust cover, that’s always been a minor point.
 The quality of the dust covers is good, though occasionally a batch of clothbound books has arrived without all the dust covers.